Inflectra/rapise-documentation/docs/Guide/Frameworks/frameworks.md

 ![Tagging a File as Shared](./img/frameworks_tag_file_shared.png)

+!!! note
+   To auto load a shared file on playback only set `shared` tag.

+!!! note
+   To auto load a shared file on playback and recording set `shared,recorder` tags.

+!!! note
+   To auto load a shared file on recording only set `shared,recorder,skip` tag.

 Furthermore, if you tag an arbitrary `Objects.js` file with the `shared` tag, all the objects defined within it will be accessible in any test case.

 ### Object Repositories